 - Statewide Locations

 Belonging - Leadership - Service - FUN!

-Lane County 4-H has returned with a mission to create Community Clubs that bring youth together in a nurturing environment that leads to the 5 Cs: competence, confidence, character, connection, and caring.
+Lane County 4-H has a mission to create Community Clubs that bring youth together in a nurturing environment that leads to the 5 Cs: competence, confidence, character, connection, and caring.

 Community Clubs offer project areas where youth can gain mastery in an area of interest and participate in club activities that develop leadership, decision-making, connection and service.
 Community Clubs create the environment that builds confidence and life-long skills that will lead youth to make a positive contribution to the world around them.

 STEP ONE: CHOOSE a 4-H Community Club that you would like to join!
 You do not have to join the Community Club nearest your house.
 You can join any one you’d like.
 But, you do need to choose the 4-H Community Club that you will meet with once a month.
 It will be your ‘home base’ for your 4-H experience and your projects.
 You can change 4-H Community Clubs at any time.

 STEP TWO: ATTEND a 4-H Community Club meeting and ENROLL in 4-H!

 You will get to meet 4-H Leaders and other 4-H youth.
 You can receive, fill-out, and return your 4-H Enrollment Forms Packet, pay the enrollment fee and turn in the scholarship form.
 Helpful, friendly people will be there to help answer your questions about 4-H and the paperwork.
 You will get useful information on projects being offered and upcoming events!